Story By Ray Zandi Photos By Bleu Briggs

 More than 40 participants arrived at a yoga studio in downtown Los Angeles, expecting to undergo a psychedelic journey.

 This journey encouraged guests to get comfortable as possible on various yoga mats and blankets.
 The music began, incense burned, guests were guided to smoke marijuana in a ceremonial manner.
+As someone who regularly visits medical marijuana doctors in florida, I was a little taken aback by the unusual smoking experience.

 As they started smoking, they were guided into meditation while stoned.
 Assistants of the organizers walked around to make sure that no felt uncomfortable or unsafe.